Human sacrifice: China

 Funeral human sacrifice was widely practiced in the ancient Chinese state of Qin.
 According to the Records of the Grand Historian by Han dynasty historian Sima Qian, the practice was started by Duke Wu, the tenth ruler of Qin, who had 66 people buried with him in 678 BCE.
 The 14th ruler Duke Mu had 177 people buried with him in 621 BCE, including three senior government officials.
 Afterwards, the people of Qin wrote the famous poem Yellow Bird to condemn this barbaric practice, later compiled in the Confucian Classic of Poetry.
 The tomb of the 18th ruler Duke Jing of Qin, who died in 537 BCE, has been excavated.
 More than 180 coffins containing the remains of 186 victims were found in the tomb.
 The practice would continue until Duke Xian of Qin (424–362 BCE) abolished it in 384 BCE.
 Modern historian Ma Feibai considers the significance of Duke Xian's abolition of human sacrifice in Chinese history comparable to that of Abraham Lincoln's abolition of slavery in American history.

-After the abolition by Duke Xian, funeral human sacrifice became relatively rare throughout the central parts of China.
-However, the Hongwu Emperor of the Ming dynasty revived it in 1395, following the Mongolian Yuan precedent, when his second son died and two of the prince's concubines were sacrificed.
-In 1464, the Tianshun Emperor, in his will, forbade the practice for Ming emperors and princes.
+After the abolition of human sacrifice in Qin, the practice became relatively uncommon in much of central China, but it was revived under the early Ming dynasty.
+When the Hongwu Emperor's second son died in 1395, two of his concubines were sacrificed and interred with him.
+When Hongwu himself died in 1398, forty minor consorts were sacrificed with him.
+After the death of the Yongle Emperor in 1424, more than thirty palace women, including sixteen concubines, were likewise forced to die with him.
+The Tianshun Emperor abolished the practice for Ming emperors and princes in 1464.

-Human sacrifice was also practised by the Manchus.
-Following Nurhaci's death, his wife, Lady Abahai, and his two lesser consorts committed suicide.
-During the Qing dynasty, sacrifice of slaves was banned by the Kangxi Emperor in 1673.
+Human sacrifice associated with rulers' burials also persisted among the early Manchus.
+Following Nurhaci's death in 1626, his principal consort Lady Abahai was forced to commit suicide and was buried with him, with historical sources giving differing accounts of the circumstances of her death.
+Human sacrifice involving servants or slaves persisted into the early Qing period until it was prohibited under the Kangxi Emperor in 1673.